You are here

 Legacy of Construction Boom of the 1960s

 People from the other Soviet republics were being moved to Latvia in the 1960s to build hydropower plants, various factories, and work at Soviet national security authorities.
-All of them had to be provided with some place to live.
-That is when development of new neighbourhoods began in many cities and towns of Latvia.
+All of them had to be provided with someplace to live.
+That is when the development of new neighbourhoods began in many cities and towns of Latvia.

 Several monuments were unveiled in Latvia during the second decade since the country was occupied by the Soviet Union.
 One of them is the Salaspils Memorial Ensemble, created to commemorate victims of the Nazi concentration camp in Salaspils.

 A noteworthy facility, for not just science but also as an impressive gem of the 1960s architecture, is the Astrophysical Observatory in Baldone.
 The largest operating telescope in the Baltics is located here.